 - C. Documentation for At-Risk Learners - 1.
 At-risk learners may need access to certain Designated Supports to participate in the Smarter Balanced assessments and district Common Core assessments. - 2.
 These Designated Supports must be documented via Attachment B. The decision must be signed by both the teacher and a school administrator. - 3.
 A copy of Attachment B must be delivered to the school's testing coordinator and stored in a secure location prior to the first day of the testing window. - D. Documentation for Students with Temporary or Recent Injuries - 1.
-Students with temporary/recent injuries (such as a broken hand or arm, eye injuries) may need access to certain Designated Supports and/or Accommodations to participate in the Smarter Balanced assessments and district Common Core assessments. - 2.
-These Designated Supports and/or Accommodationsmust be documented via Attachment C, preferably with a district/school nurse present.
+Students with temporary/recent injuries (such as a broken hand or arm, eye injuries) may need access to certain Designated Supports to participate in the Smarter Balanced assessments and district Common Core assessments.

+- 2. These Designated Supports must be documented via Attachment C, preferably with a district/school nurse present.
 The decision must be signed by both the teacher and a school administrator. - 3.
-A copy of Attachment C must be delivered to the school's testing coordinator and stored in a secure location prior to the first day of the testing window.
+A copy of Attachment C must be delivered to the school's testing coordinator and stored in a secure location prior to the first day of the testing window. - 4.
+A student with a temporary/recent injury who requires one or more Accommodations to participate in the CAASPP assessments must have an active Section 504 Plan on file that specifies the needed Accommodations on Form 8.

-Note: For students with disabilities who already have an IEP or Section 504 Plan and also have a temporary/recent injury, the need for temporary Accommodations should also be documented through the school health office.
-An IEP/Section 504 meeting does not need to be held.
+Note: For students with disabilities who already have an IEP or Section 504 Plan and also have a temporary/recent injury that is unrelated to the primary disability, the need for temporary Accommodations will need to be documented in an amended IEP or Section 504 Plan.
+The IEP team and/or Section 504 Plan team will need to convene and discuss the need for CAASPP testing Accommodations to be given during the duration of the injury only.